wp-plugins/wpsso/readme.txt

 * Changed the default object expiration time from 1800 to 3600 seconds (1 hour).
 * Removed the "Reset Settings on Activate" Advanced option.
 * Renamed the WPSSO_RESET constant to WPSSO_RESET_ON_ACTIVATE.
-* Added a 'wpsso_load_lib' action to allow 3rd party plugins to provide library files.
+* Added an 'wpsso_load_lib' action to allow 3rd party plugins to provide library files.
+* Moved several methods from lib/util.php to lib/com/util.php.
 * Renamed the 'WpssoPlugin' class to 'Wpsso'.

 = Version 0.20.1 =